The Dash of Life

 By Jim Dodson

-At the beginning of Episode Two of my favorite British TV program of the moment, a charming series called Delicious, the central character, a roguish head chef, speaking from his grave in a Cornwall churchyard, recalls a famous poet’s observation about the symbolism of markings in stone.
+At the beginning of Episode Two of my favorite British TV program of the moment, Delicious, the central characters peaks from his grave in a Cornwall churchyard, recalling a famous poet’s observation about the symbolism of markings in stone.

 “On a gravestone you see two dates — a beginning and an end, with a tiny dash in between.
 That dash represents everything you’ve ever done.
 Everywhere you’ve ever been.
 Every breath kiss or meal.
 It all boils down to just one little dash. . .”